MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 Follow the instructions at the tab corresponding to your environment.

-Q# programs can be executed on their own, without a driver in a host language like C#, F#, or Python.
+Q# programs can run on their own, without a driver in a host language like C#, F#, or Python.

 ## Prerequisites